Unboxed-Software/solana-react-native-counter/README.md

 This scaffolds a new React Native project for us called `counter`.

-Let's make sure everything is set up properly by starting the default app and running it on our android emulator.
+Let's make sure everything is set up properly by starting the default app and running it on our Android emulator.

 ```bash
 cd counter
 npm run android
 ```

 This should open and run the app in your Android emulator.
-If you run into problems, check to make sure you’ve accomplished everything in the prerequisite section.
+If you run into problems, check to make sure you’ve accomplished everything in the [prerequisites section](#0-prerequisites).

 ### 3. Install Dependencies